Agent-Cells with DNA Programming: A Dynamic Decentralized System: Structure

 \section{$\DNA$ Structure}

 A $\DNA$ consists of numerical codes standing side by side on a list.
-Each code reperesent a function or a structure.
-Every agent has a $\DNA$.
+Each code represents a function or a structure.
+Every agent cell has a $\DNA$.
 The $\DNA$ of an agent specifies the functionality of that agent, its behavior, and connection rules.
 In other words, a $\DNA$ structure is a list of digits.
 A set of numbers in this list determines the operations that the corresponding agent should do.
-An operation is implemented as a function.
-We have a set of functions in a database, and every function has a unique code.
-A function's code is the same as the digits in a $\DNA$ structure.
-A function's code is called a \emph{gene}.
-There could be other additional structural and managing codes in a $\DNA$.
+All such operations are implemented as a function.
+Accordingly, we have a set of implemented functions in a database, and every function has a unique ID.
+A function's ID is the same as the digits in a $\DNA$ structure.
+We denote the ID of a function as a \emph{gene}.
+There could be other additional structural and managing digits in a $\DNA$.

 A $\DNA$ of an alive creature encompasses biological information.
 It contains a sequence that encodes genetic information.
 Here, we use a list of digits as the operational information for an agent.
-We have several types of agents that; each one enables a unique specific subset of genes in the $\DNA$.
+We have several types of agents, and each one enables a unique specific subset of genes in the $\DNA$.
 By defining different genes in the $\DNA$ list, we can manage to have various different types of agents throughout a network.

 Different system designers may need completely different structures to be defined as $\DNA$s.
-For a multilayer network equipped with several elements, each of which has requirements and operations with several tight deadlines, a well-designed $\DNA$ structure can assign specific agents to manage each equipment individually and make real-time decisions faster.
+For a multilayer network equipped with several elements, each of which has requirements and operations with several tight deadlines, a well-designed $\DNA$ structure can assign specific agents to manage each piece of equipment individually and make real-time decisions faster.
 An example of one strand of a $\DNA$ structure is illustrated in Figure~\ref{fig:ourdna}.